Get 15% off our Pacific Crest Trail guidebook in March with the code PCT15. Perfect for section or thru-hikers.

 The 180-mile Thames Path from London to Gloucestershire is the only long-distance route to follow a river throughout its length from tidal waters, and also the only one to pass through London and major towns.

-As much as 90 per cent of the path is public footpath or bridleway.
+The 180-mile (288km) National Trail is divided into 20 stages and can be walked, by walkers of average fitness, in three weeks.
 Walking the trail can easily take three weeks if you want to explore every town and village.
 Or you could spend years relishing the experience in a series of short weekend sections as public transport is plentiful.
 And then, having walked one way you may well be tempted to walk back and enjoy the equally splendid views from the other direction.

 The Thames Path